Nanyang Girls' High School: Affiliation

 NYGH is a partner school of Hwa Chong Institution, which was formed in 2005 by the merger of the former Hwa Chong Junior College and The Chinese High School.
 The two schools frequently conduct joint programmes and activities, such as the annual Combined Sports Meet.
 NYGH is also affiliated with Nanyang Primary School and Nanyang Kindergarten, which are part of the Nanyang family of schools.
+Despite their names, Nanyang Junior College and Nanyang Polytechnic are not affiliated with NYGH or NYPS.

 Campus

 The campus at 2 Linden Drive (off Dunearn Road) has an area of 36,400 square metres and can accommodate about 1,700 students.
 It is divided into nine blocks.

 Nanyang Girls' Boarding School

 Nanyang Girls' Boarding School provides activities such as formal dinners, enrichment, performances and sports.
 They also benefit from cultural exchange with boarders from Malaysia, Indonesia, Thailand, Vietnam and China.

 The school is able to house a maximum of 500 boarders in 190 rooms comprising 2-4 bedded units, air-conditioned and non-air-conditioned.